Adrian Carton de Wiart: China mission (1943–1947)

 Within a month of his arrival back in England, Carton de Wiart was summoned to spend a night at the prime minister's country home at Chequers.
 Churchill informed him that he was to be sent to China as his personal representative.
 He was granted the rank of acting lieutenant-general on 9 October, and left by air for India on 18 October 1943.
 Anglo-Chinese relations were difficult in World War II as the Kuomintang had long called for the end of British extraterritorial rights in China together with the return of Hong Kong, neither proposal being welcome to Churchill.
 In early 1942, Churchill had to ask Chiang Kai-shek to send Chinese troops to help the British hold Burma from the Japanese, and following the Japanese conquest of Burma the X Force of five Chinese divisions had ended up in eastern India.
 Churchill was unhappy with having the X Force defend India as it weakened the prestige of the Raj, and in an attempt to improve relations with China, the prime minister felt a soldier experienced in diplomacy such as Carton de Wiart would be the best man to be his personal representative in China.

 As his accommodation in China was not ready, Carton de Wiart spent time in India gaining an understanding of the situation in China, especially being briefed by a genuine tai-pan, John Keswick, head of the great China trading empire Jardine Matheson.
 He met the Viceroy, Field Marshal Viscount Wavell and General Sir Claude Auchinleck, the Commander-in-Chief in India.
 He also met Orde Wingate.
-Before arriving in China, Carton de Wiart attended the 1943 Cairo Conference organized by Churchill, U.S President Roosevelt and Chinese Generalissimo Chiang Kai-shek.
+Before arriving in China, Carton de Wiart attended the 1943 Cairo Conference organised by Churchill, US President Roosevelt and Chinese Generalissimo Chiang Kai-shek.